 FRISCO — A developing winter storm has prompted the season’s first avalanche warning in the Colorado high county.
 With up to 12 inches of snow expected across the higher terrain, forecasters with the Colorado Avalanche Information Center say extra caution is required for backcountry travel this weekend.

 “Don’t let the fresh snow blind you to the very real and rapidly increasing avalanche danger,” the CAIC posted on its website.
 The heaviest snow is expected Saturday afternoon and Saturday night and the thin and brittle early season snowpack likely won’t be able to support the fresh snow, especially in wind-loaded areas.
 Continue reading

-Filed under: climate and weather, Colorado, Snow and weather, Summit County snow and weather | Tagged: avalanche warning, Colorado, Colorado Avalanche Information Center, National Weather Service, snow, Winter storm warning | Leave a comment »
+Filed under: climate and weather, Colorado, Snow and weather, Summit County snow and weather | Tagged: avalanche hazards, avalanche warning, Colorado, Colorado Avalanche Information Center, National Weather Service, snow, Winter storm warning | Leave a comment »